-Tables \ref{tab:regular} and \ref{tab:large1} report the detailed experimental results of each algorithm on regular-scale and large-scale data sets, respectively.
+Tables \ref{tab:regular} and \ref{tab:large1} report the detailed experimental results of each algorithm on regular-scale and large-scale datasets, respectively.
 For the two tables, the best results are highlighted (in boldface), and the number in each bracket indicates the ranking of this algorithm.

-In order to further systematically analyze the relative performance of each comparing algorithm, we use the popular statistical test - \textsl{Friedman test}~\cite{demvsar2006statistical} for the comparison studies of multiple algorithms on a number of data sets, with respect to each evaluation metric.
-Specifically, given $k$ algorithms to be compared on $N$ data sets, and the $i$-th algorithm's average ranking on all the data sets is denoted by $r_i$.
+In order to further systematically analyze the relative performance of each comparing algorithm, we use the popular statistical test - \textsl{Friedman test}~\cite{demvsar2006statistical} for the comparison studies of multiple algorithms on a number of datasets, with respect to each evaluation metric.
+Specifically, given $k$ algorithms to be compared on $N$ datasets, and the $i$-th algorithm's average ranking on all the datasets is denoted by $r_i$.
 Note that mean ranks are shared in case of the performance of the algorithms are equal.
 Based on the null hypothesis that the performance of all algorithms is equal, the Friedman statistics $F_F$ is calculated by: $F_{F}= (N-1)\chi^{2}_{F}/(N(k-1)-\chi^{2}_{F}),$ where the $\chi^{2}_{F}$ is distributed to the $\chi^{2}$ distribution with $(k-1)$ degrees of freedom:

-In this paper, the number of comparing algorithms $k=7$, the number of data sets $N=15$.
+In this article, the number of comparing algorithms $k=7$, the number of datasets $N=15$.
 Table \ref{tab:FF} summarizes the Friedman statistics $F_F$ according to each evaluation metric and the critical value at 0.05 significance level.
 As shown in Table \ref{tab:FF}, the equal hypothesis is obviously rejected at the significance level $\alpha = 0.05$.
 Consequently, the \textsl{post-hoc test} \cite{demvsar2006statistical} is used for further analysis.
 It makes sense to employ \textsl{Nemenyi test} \cite{demvsar2006statistical} to indicate whether our proposed IMCC approach achieves a superior performance to the comparing algorithms by treating IMCC as the control algorithm.
-The significant differences between IMCC and other algorithms can be determined by comparing their average ranking with the \textit{Critical Difference} (CD) \cite{demvsar2006statistical} ($\text{CD} = q\alpha\sqrt{k(k+1)/6N}$).
+The significant differences between IMCC and other algorithms can be determined by comparing their average ranking with the \textit{Critical Difference} (CD) \cite{demvsar2006statistical} ($\text{CD} = q_{\alpha}\sqrt{k(k+1)/6N}$).